 The gym has a nice variety of free weights and a stair climber.
 The Resorts TV system is provided on all the machines so don’t forget to bring your earbuds.

 Related: Hotels with Gyms at Disney World

 The Lafferty Place Arcade entrance is located next door to Ship Shape Health Club and Beaches and Cream Soda Shop.

 The arcade is not as large as it used to be since part of the space was used to expand the Beaches and Cream restaurant next door.

 But there are still a good deal of options if you find yourself hanging out here on a rainy day.
 Most of the hotels at Disney, including the value resorts, will have an arcade.

 As the day fades away, you might find yourself around a campfire roasting marshmallows at Disney’s Beach Club Resort.
 This activity is usually offered daily at a majority of the deluxe and moderate resorts.

 Movies Under the Stars

 If you have an evening off and enjoy watching Disney movies, Movies Under the Stars is truly worth stopping by and experiencing.
-Cast members set up a big movie screen out on the beach of Crescent Lake.
-A lot of times they provide fresh popcorn for guest’s enjoyment.
+Cast members set up a giant movie screen out on the beach of Crescent Lake.
+A lot of times, they provide fresh popcorn for guests’ enjoyment.
 Just pull up a lounge chair and settle in for an outdoor movie experience.